protobeard/madagascar_vanilla/README.md

 ### General

 * Verbose Mode: make this mod log a lot.
 Probably you should leave this off.
+Almost certainly.
+Unless you're trying to debug something.

 ### Bug Fixes (Well, Kinda...)